robfatland/pythonbytes/projects/bugs/README.md

 Now you are probably wondering what the bugs' real names are.
 I was too until I looked it up.
 They are named Alpher, Bethe, Gamow and Dyson.
 You would think that bug C would be called Camow but nope!
 It is Gamow.
-You can look up Alpher Bethe and Gamow on Wikipedia but it will not mention Dyson.
-He came along later to explain everything.

 ### Now what?